web-work-tools/indieweb/content/posts/indiewebsummit-2019.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-bBMK3Nu7fY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 For now I have youtube embed, because this is a big video, and I think I would have to find some way to self-host, find paid hosting, or simply grab and upload small clips to github.
 I see clearly here where there is a size limit for free accounts and maybe I will consider upgrading at some point this year.

+Whatever the case may be, one thing led to another, and here we have what I find a useful resource for keeping track of the events recorded on IndieWeb Summit livestream, Day One.

 * [Plaidophile -IndieWeb Summit 2019, day 1](https://beesbuzz.biz/blog/3785-IndieWeb-Summit-2019-day-1#more)